DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 _Note: I must re-iterate.
 DO NOT put the wabbajack file from step 1 into the Star Wars Genesis folder and try to install that way.
 Your install will fail._

 ## **IMPORTANT POST-STEP** <br />
+0. If this is a fresh install of Starfield and you've never played it before, launch the game through Steam atleast once.
+Then close it.
 1. Go to Documents\My Games\Starfield and place the [StarfieldCustom.ini](https://drive.google.com/file/d/1Sy_oYuMoBkWTvWZTWLl5GE7eNywmoHGA/view?usp=drive_link) file in there

 ## **Mod Manager Modlist** <br />